 Spanking Banking … on the cusp of change

 There’s an angry public out there.
 Hardly surprising I suppose.
-The intention is brand spanking new banking but things are quiet.
+The intention is brand spanking new banking but, a few years on things are quiet, business as usual?

 At least the term “Ethical Professionalism” was created — and with it the promise of a new relationship with our Bankers.
 It also brought Bruce’s words, unbidden, to mind.
 The Emperor’s New Clothes wasn’t far behind.

 This blog considers some of the realities and challenges facing the Banking and Finance Sectors as they take up their chosen gauntlet of becoming demonstrably ethical.
 In their own words: “fair, honest and trustworthy”.

 They want to win their way back into the hearts of the British public.
 The challenge is human.
 HR expertise will be part of the solution according to the Chartered Institute of Personnel and Development (CIPD).

 Are you ever bemused by high concepts, espoused with a businesslike and evangelical zeal by powerful people?
 The Finance and Banking leaders are on the bandwagon.
 With a sense of déjà vu, I wonder how close their pinstripe clad buttocks are to a glowing governmental barbecue.